Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Applications of Our Anchor-Based Understanding

 \subsubsection{Results}

-The results obtained on two models are shown in Table~\ref{tab:compress-gpt2}.
-The proposed compression method, Hidden$_{\textrm{anchor}}$, achieves the best results among the three compression methods on all metrics and for both models.
+We can see from Table~\ref{tab:compress-gpt2} that the proposed compression method \textbf{Hidden$_{\textrm{anchor}}$} achieves the best results among all three compression methods on all metrics and for both models.
 For example, with the GPT-J model, the compression method with anchor states only leads to a $1.5$ accuracy drop compared to the uncompressed situation, indicating that the compression introduces negligible information loss.
 Further, we estimate the efficiency improvements over the original ICL.
-As shown in Table~\ref{tab:compress_eff}, the speed-up ratio ranges from $1.1\times$ to $2.6\times$, as the efficiency gain is influenced by the total length of the demonstrations~$L_{\text{demo}}$ and the length of the text to be predicted~$L_{\mathbf x}$.
+As shown in Table~\ref{tab:compress_eff}, the speed-up ratio ranges from $1.1\times$ to $2.9\times$, as the efficiency gain is influenced by the length of the demonstrations.
 We refer readers to Appendix~\ref{appendix:L_demo} for a more elaborated analysis of the speed-up ratios.
 Besides, we observe that the acceleration effect is more pronounced in the GPT-J model compared to GPT2-XL, demonstrating its great potential to apply to larger language models.